newstack-cloud/bluelink-provider-aws/docs/agent-guidance/CREATE_LINK_INSTRUCTIONS.md

 You must provide tests for all the methods mentioned in the [Link Methods](#link-methods) section using the files defined in the [Link File Structure](#link-file-structure) section.

+**Testing ResourceDataMappings:**

+When testing link update methods, ensure your test cases verify that the `ResourceDataMappings` field is correctly populated when the link modifies resource fields.
+Test cases should include:
+- Verifying the correct mapping format (`{resourceName}::{resourceFieldPath}` -> `{linkFieldPath}`)
+- Ensuring mappings are only included for fields that are actually modified
+- Confirming that methods that don't modify resource fields don't include `ResourceDataMappings`

+See existing test implementations such as `services/lambda/links/function__code_signing_config_link_update_test.go` for examples of how to test the `ResourceDataMappings` field in your expected outputs.

 ### Rich Descriptions

 You should include a rich description that includes examples in the main link definition file.